IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 ## Supported Platforms

 Integrity Shield works as Kubernetes Admission Controller using Mutating Admission Webhook, and it can run on any Kubernetes cluster by design.
-IShield can be deployed with operator.
+Integrity Shield  can be deployed with operator.
 We have verified the feasibility on the following platforms:

 - [RedHat OpenShift 4.5 and 4.6](https://www.openshift.com/)
 - [RedHat OpenShift 4.3 on IBM Cloud (ROKS)](https://www.openshift.com/products/openshift-ibm-cloud)